conceptcartography/conceptcartography/docs/concepts/discriminatory-epistemic-injustice.md

 ---
 concept: discriminatory epistemic injustice
 references:
 - 'Fricker, Miranda.
 "Evolving Concepts of Epistemic Injustice."
 In The Routledge Handbook of Epistemic Injustice, edited by I. J. Kidd, L. Medina, G. Jr. Pohlhaus.
-Routledge, 2017. https: doi.org/10.4324/97813152120433.'
+Routledge, 2017. https://doi.org/10.4324/9781315212043.'
 definitions:
 - fundatmentally a form of (direct or indirect) discrimination. e.g., the cause of testimonial injustice is a prejudice.
 Meant to leave room for a kind of epistemic